How many times have you heard the phone ring, but you didn’t want to pick it up because it could be one of those scam phone numbers dialing you?

-Area codes that participate in traffic pumping are typically located in scarcely popular rural parts of a couple of Midwestern states.
+Area codes that participate in traffic pumping are typically located in scarcely populated rural parts of a couple of Midwestern states.
 These two area codes in particular are notorious for traffic pumping:

 A separate but similar scam is the one-ring cell phone scam.
 In this scam, crooks use robocalling technology to place Internet calls that only ring once to cell phones.

 Bad move.
-Turns out the area codes are largely located in the Caribbean and will cost you $15 to $30 between international fees and per minute charges!
+Turns out the area codes are largely located in the Caribbean and could cost you $15 to $30 between international fees and per-minute charges!

 When an unfamiliar number comes in, you’re better off waiting for a voicemail to determine if you have a legitimate caller before calling it back.
 You can also Google the phone number itself.
 If the number is a scam, chances are good that others will have posted warnings about it.

 How to stop robocalls